FANUC ROBOT TRAINING: HANDLINGTOOL OPERATION AND PROGRAMMING

 - Textbook and laboratory manual provide

 - Room 028 Aeronautics and Engineering Building (AEB), (formally Aeronautics and Technology Building-ATB), Kent State University, Kent, Ohio

 - Instructor: Darwin Boyd, Ph.D.

-Lunch is provided each day.
-A parking pass for the C-Science parking lot next to the Aeronautics and Technology Building will be emailed to you before the course begins.
+Lunch options provided each day.
+A parking pass for the C-Science parking lot next to the Aeronautics and Engineering Building will be emailed to you before the course begins.

 For those not within commuting distance, the Kent State University Hotel and Conference Center